 Enforcement of rights

-If there is a dispute between an employee and an employer about the right to part-time work or a reduction in working hours, the employee can file a lawsuit with the competent labour court.
+If there is a dispute between an employee and an employer about the right to part-time work or a reduction in working hours, the employee can take legal action at the competent labour court.
 There is no time limit for filing a lawsuit.

 The employee must continue working under the previous schedule during ongoing labour court proceedings.
 This applies until the case is finally decided in the employee’s favour.